K302 Third Year Korean

 8. ORAL FINAL EXAMINATION: Each student will converse with the instructor on the topics related to the textbook main texts and other topics covered in class.
 Further explanations about the exam will be presented in class.

-10. EXTRA CREDIT: Each participation in Korea-related events will earn 2 points toward Chapter Quiz scores up to 10 points.
+9. EXTRA CREDIT: Each participation in Korea-related events will earn 3 points toward participation scores up.

 *All Powerpoint slides used in class as well as additional course material will be posted on Oncourse (Resources section).